Ruth Whiting working on the AirColor Stacks kinetic art installation

 It is designed in such a way as to allow for quick-changing the painted strips on-site, so the graphics could easily be seasonal or changed for special events!
 Strips could potentially be made huge, and scaled up to 16 FEET each!

-About this prototype: Higher res video here
+Higher res video here

 For this test Ruth painted a large rectangle with an abstracted slice of atmosphere.
 She imagined air currents and molecules floating around down at ground level and all the way up into the dark of space.
 We then slit this large vertical rectangle horizontally into 15 fat strips.